Olian04/github-readme/README.md

     />
 ```

-Note to self:
-* Cache is always JIT
-* Theme is always github
-* No breadcrumbs navigation
-* History is on when navigation bar is shows
-* Links is always internal
-* Persist is always false

 property | default | description
 -----------|----------|--------------
 user |  | The name of the github user that owns the repository